ACM40960/project-Sukesh-Perla/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once the webpage is launched click on the [Predict](https://github.com/ACM40960/project-Sukesh-Perla.git) tab
+Once the webpage is launched click on the [Predict](https://nascent-bot-cancer-app-myappwelcome-i66wjm.streamlitapp.com/Predict) tab
 * Step 1: Fill the User Information (Not Mandatory)
 * Step 2: Upload The Image
 	* Step 2.1: Browse File to upload the histopathology image
-	* Step 2.2: You can also use sample image if you don't have any by selecting Use Sample Image
+	* Step 2.2: You can also use sample image from drop down list if you don't have any histopathalogy image for testing.
 * Step 3: Click "Run On This Image"
-* Step 4: Please Wait
+* Step 4: Please Wait, Result with useful information will be displayed
-> You can see the result for the uploaded image

 _For detailed steps with screenshot, please refer to the [How-To-Use](https://nascent-bot-cancer-app-myappwelcome-i66wjm.streamlitapp.com/How_To_Use)_